 What your opportunity pipeline really needs to drive true lift over the longer-term is a sustainable, perpetual demand engine.
 Instead of random, tactical acts, you need an ongoing strategic demand marketing program that delivers sustained, predictable and optimizable opportunities for your pipeline.

 How do you make this shift?
 You need a blueprint.
 Specifically, you need a Strategic Demand Marketing Plan.

-And if you are going to both respond to the rapid shift to digital in the marketplace and build a solid foundation for go-to-market next year, you need it sooner rather than later.
+And if you are going to both continue responding to rapid shifts to digital in the marketplace and build a solid foundation for go-to-market, you need it sooner rather than later.

 But what goes into this blueprint?

 This is at the core of the work we do here at ANNUITAS, and so we thought it would be helpful to lay this out in detail – in effect, walking through “The Anatomy of a Strategic Demand Marketing Plan.”

 What you will find below is us sharing our playbook – exactly as we do it for clients – and hopefully through this process it will help you begin to make the shift from tactical ‘demand generation’ to strategic demand marketing and build a firmer foundation for your go-to-market programs moving forward.

 A starting place is to make sure we are aligned on what we mean by demand marketing.